jenniesf/Random-word-generator-API/README.md

 <h3 id="whatILearned">What I Learned</h3>
-I learned about servers, APIs, databases, EJS, debugging, importing/exporting external JS files, and status codes.
+I learned about servers, APIs, databases, EJS, debugging, importing/exporting external JS files, and the different types of status codes.
 In addition, I learned how to push my code to Heroku, including how to troubleshoot Heroku error codes.

 <h3 id="optimizations">Optimizations:</h3>